oslabs-beta/dangoDB/README.md

 /**
 * @description Deletes the first document that matches the filter from the DB collection.
 It returns the document
 * with the matched property.
-* @param queryObject - The query used to find matching document
+* @param queryObject - The query used to find matching document.
 * @param options [optional]
 * @param callback [optional]
 * @returns the deleted document.